 Because of all the information available online, teens, young people and parents/carers are gaining greater awareness and understanding of mental health conditions such as ADHD.
 Many people are turning to the internet to ask whether they or their child might have this disorder.
 As a first step, it’s great that we’re able to access information so easily, and that we’re taking the time to learn more about mental health and trying to do the best for ourselves and our families.

-However, ADHD can’t be diagnosed online.
+However, ADHD can’t be diagnosed online or through an ADHD quiz.
 In fact, even GPs and most psychologists aren’t able to diagnose it.
 That’s usually left to ADHD specialists.
 Learn more about what to do when you think your teen might have ADHD, including the different types of doctors that can help.

-When should I take my teen to the doctor?
+When should I take my teen to an ADHD therapist?